-Pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), stockholder proposals submitted for inclusion in our proxy materials for the 2011 Annual Meeting of Stockholders must be received at our principal executive offices, 35 East 62nd Street, New York, New York 10065, Attention: Secretary, not later than December 12, 2010.
-In order to avoid controversy, stockholders should submit proposals by means, including electronic means, that permit them to prove the date of delivery.
-Such proposals must comply with SIGA's By-Laws and the requirements of Regulation 14A of the Exchange Act.
+Pursuant to Rule 14a-8 under the Exchange Act, stockholder proposals submitted for inclusion in our proxy materials for the 2013 Annual Meeting of Stockholders must be received at our principal executive offices, 35 East 62nd Street, New York, New York 10065, Attention: Secretary, not later than December 15, 2012.
+In order to avoid controversy, shareholders should submit proposals by means, including electronic, that permit them to prove the date of delivery.
+Such proposals must comply with SIGA's Bylaws and the requirements of Regulation 14A under the Exchange Act.

-If a stockholder intends to present a proposal for consideration at the next annual meeting outside of the processes of Rule 14a-8 under the Exchange Act, we must receive notice of such proposal at the address given above by February 26, 2011.
+If a stockholder intends to present a proposal for consideration at the next annual meeting outside of the processes of Rule 14a-8 under the Exchange Act, we must receive notice of such proposal at the address given above by February 28, 2013.
 If not received by such date, such notice will be considered untimely under Rule 14a-4(c)(1) under the Exchange Act, and our proxies will have discretionary voting authority with respect to such proposal, if presented at the annual meeting.
 We will not be required to include any such proposal in our proxy materials.

-The deadlines described above are calculated by reference to the mailing date of the proxy materials for this year's annual meeting.
-If the date of next year's annual meeting is more than 30 days earlier or later than the anniversary of this year's meeting, SIGA will, in a timely manner, inform stockholders of such change and the effect of such change on the deadlines given above by including a notice in our Annual Report on Form 10-K, one of our Quarterly Reports on Form 10-Q, a Current Report on Form 8-K or by any other means reasonably calculated to inform stockholders.
+The deadlines described above are calculated by reference to the mailing date of the proxy materials for this year's Annual Meeting.
+If the date of next year's Annual Meeting is more than 30 days earlier or later than the anniversary of this year's meeting, SIGA will, in a timely manner, inform stockholders of such change and the effect of such change on the deadlines given above by including a notice in our Annual Report on Form 10-K, one of our Quarterly Reports on Form 10-Q, a Current Report on Form 8-K or by any other means reasonably calculated to inform stockholders.